Protect Your Cryptocurrency with an LLC: Smart Strategies for Privacy, Clean Books, and Control

 Crypto ownership is growing in the United States.
 Gallup reports that 14% of adults hold cryptocurrency, even though many still view the asset class as risky.

 Whether you already hold digital assets or plan to, structure matters.
-An LLC separates crypto holdings from your personal finances, helps contain exposure from business activities, keeps your name off certain public filings in states like Wyoming, sets clear rules for how funds are managed, and strengthens recordkeeping.
+An LLC separates crypto holdings from your personal finances, helps contain exposure by keeping the entity’s purpose narrow, keeps your name off certain public filings in states like Wyoming, documents how funds are handled, and strengthens recordkeeping.

 What Draws Investors to Cryptocurrency